cawasser/rccst/README.md

 4. [ ] complete/cleanup molecule example 'code'
    1. [ ] general / header-bar
    2. [ ] general / login
-5. [ ] build a better "source code" tool so it actually shows the code as the component is actually configured in the catalog
+5. [ ] build a better "source code" tool, so it shows the exact code as the component is actually configured in the catalog example